 Tree for Boston

-This tradition of giving has been in place for 43 years.
-The tradition is a way for Nova Scotia to express sincere thanks for the help they provided during a difficult time.
+This tradition of giving is a way for Nova Scotia to express sincere thanks for the help they provided during a difficult time.
+This year’s tree was donated by a Nova Scotian who ran the 100th Boston Marathon.

 - November 17th, Tree Cutting ceremony (Facebook Event)